czytelny/backlog/README.md

 ## Versions
 ### 1.5.0
 Features:
-- When entering http link in an item, app will show it as a hyperlink and make it clickable
+- When entering http link in an item, app will show it as a hyperlink and make it clickable.
+Hover it to see full URL
 - User can embed html tags like `<b>, <i>` etc

 Fixed bugs: